Buffalo Man Sentenced On Gun Charge

 FAX: (716) 551-3051

-BUFFALO, N.Y.—Acting U.S. Attorney James P. Kennedy, Jr. announced today Antonio Eldridge, 28, of Buffalo, NY, who was convicted of being a felon in possession of a firearm, was sentenced to 12 months in prison by U.S. District Court Judge Richard J. Arcara.
+BUFFALO, N.Y.-Acting U.S. Attorney James P. Kennedy, Jr. announced today that Guy Lightfoot, 59, of Buffalo, NY, who was convicted of being a felon in possession of firearms and ammunition, was sentenced to 24 months in prison by U.S. District Judge Richard J. Arcara.

-The sentencing is the culmination of an investigation by the Buffalo Police Department, under the direction of Commissioner Daniel Derenda, and the Bureau of Alcohol, Tobacco, Firearms and Explosives, under the direction of Special Agent in Charge Ashan Benedict, New York Field Division.
+The plea is the result of an investigation by the Niagara Falls Police Department, under the direction of Chief Bryan DalPorto, and Immigration and Customs Enforcement, Homeland Security Investigations, under the direction of Special Agent-in Charge James C. Spero.